Use safe travel practices

 Avoid an unprotected network or Wi-Fi access that uses weak WEP keys.
 WPA2 is considered safe.
 Only log in to wireless networks where WPA2 is configured.
 Hint: You will need a key to use the Wi-Fi network.

-- Only use trusted Wireless Access Points (WAPs), to enter login credentials for University work, personal banking, and e-commerce using credit cards.
+- Only use trusted Wireless Access Points (WAPs), to enter login credentials or access sensitive information, such as University work, personal banking, and e-commerce using credit cards.